ReserveJudgement/SocialCOMPACT-Leaderboard/README.md

 Fork the repository.
 In the scenario.toml file, define a name and an environment for each participant.
 - The agent "name" should be a unique identifier that is reused across tests.
 Preferably reflecting the agent methodology and/or LLM that is being used.
 - The environment variables defined in "env" should include:
-    - "PLATFORM": identifying the LLM provider (currently supports: "OPENAI" and "OPENROUTER");
+    - "PLATFORM": identifying the LLM provider (currently supports: "OPENAI", "GOOGLE, "NEBIUS" and "OPENROUTER");
     - "MODEL": identifying the model that is being called on the platform, and
     - "API_KEY": the api key for using the platform.
 For security, use Github secrets to pass this in.
 - The "config" can define the following optional parameters:
     - "max_runs": a budget of matches to sample from all possible combinations of games/agents (defaults to every possible combination of 5 games X 2 framings X all possible agent compositions from 2-player to full).
 This configuration parameter can be useful as the amount of possible combinations can become intensive when several agents are passed in.
     - "max_size": the largest number of players to allow in each match (defaults to the number of agents passed in to the assessor agent).
 This configuration parameter can be useful when there are several agents passed in, since large game sizes can become intensive (since the pairwise communication and predictions that occur between players grows quadratically with number of players).
     - "min_size": the minimum number of players to allow in each match (defaults to 2).
 This can be useful to induce more multiplayer games.
--  "required": a list of the participant names that must be included by the assessor agent in all matches.
+-  "required": a list of the names of participants that must be included by the assessor agent in all matches.
 This is useful to enable a new entrant to gain a critical mass of games with other agents which have already run enough games between themselves.